tnevolin/FO2FairPlay/README.md

 ### Potential solutions

 * `Friendly critters DR bonus (including dude) = -20% + 4% x CH`

-## Ammo AC mod

-*Implemented*

-I agree with FO2Tweaks Damage mod author that ammo parameters are pulled out of the ass.
-Especially AC mod one.
-It is easy to imagine ammo type affects armor penetration and delivered damage but affecting chance to hit???
-It does not make much sense in vanilla anyway.
-Most ammo types have zero or negligible AC mod.
-If you also pay attention to that same weapon AP and non-AP ammo variations have *same* AC mod (5mm, .44 Magnum, 10mm AP, Flamethrower fuel, HN Needler cartridge) then it becomes clear that designers actually used *ammo* AC mod to adjust corresponding *weapon* accuracy.
-Conclusion: it is safe and cleaner to exclude AC mod from game mechanics.

-* All ammo AC mod is set to zero.

 ## AC, DT, DR simplification